OpenConextApps/php-voot-provider/README.md

 # Configuring OAuth Clients

-The default OAuth token store contains one OAuth client.
-To add your own you can use the SQLite command line tool to add some:
+The default OAuth token store contains two OAuth clients, one for the included demo VOOT client (`client/vootClient.html` and for the management environment (`manage/index.html`).
+You may need to update the `redirect_uri` to have them point to your actual server.
+By default they point to `http://localhost/voot/`:

+    $ echo "UPDATE Client SET redirect_uri='https://www.example.com/voot/client/vootClient.html' WHERE id='voot';" | sqlite3 data/oauth2.sqlite
-    $ echo "INSERT INTO Client VALUES ('voot','Demo Client', 'This is a simple JavaScript client for demonstration purposes.', NULL,'http://localhost/voot/client/vootClient.html','public');" | sqlite3 data/oauth2.sqlite
+    $ echo "UPDATE Client SET redirect_uri='https://www.example.com/voot/manage/index.html' WHERE id='manage';" | sqlite3 data/oauth2.sqlite

-In the future a web application will be written for this to allow designated users to administer client registrations.
+For now you also need to modify the endpoint in the `manage/manage.js` file, this is currently stored in the source code...

+Once this is done you can manage the OAuth client registrations by going to the URL configured above at `https://www.example.com/voot/manage/index.html`.
+Make sure the user identifiers you want to allow `admin` permissions are listed in the `adminResourceOwnerId[]` list in `config/oauth.ini`.

 # Testing